 What do you know about owning a business and the Law of Two Feet?

-So we have all heard of the Law of Attraction and Einstein’s Law of gravity but have you heard of the Law of Two Feet?
+We have all heard of the Law of Attraction and Einstein’s Law of Gravity, but have you heard of the Law of Two Feet?

-If you look up Wikipedia it appears to give credit to the Law of Two Feet to Harrison Owen.
-Not sure who he is but what I love about the Law of Two Feet is that it is practical and makes perfect sense, especially to business owners.
+According to Wikipedia, the Law of Two Feet is attributed to Harrison Owen.
+I’m not sure who he is, but what I love about the Law of Two Feet is that it’s practical and makes perfect sense, especially to business owners.
 So I hear you ask – what is the Law of Two Feet?

 The Law of Two Feet simply states that if at any time you find yourself in any situation where you are neither learning nor changing, use your two feet and go someplace else.

-This is a great law for business owners or those who want to be business owners to follow and live and die by.
-Too many business owners start or buy a business, get into a routine, and create a cash flow.
-What they then fail to do is watch where that cash flow comes from and using a sailing term, do not trim the sails or adjust the mast but just keep sailing as if the wind will always be at their back.
+This is an excellent law for business owners or those who aspire to be business owners to follow and live by.
+Too many business owners start or buy a business, establish a routine, and create a steady cash flow.
+What they then fail to do is watch where that cash flow comes from and, using a sailing term, do not trim the sails or adjust the mast, but just keep sailing as if the wind will always be at their back.

-Two major areas of change affect all businesses.
+Two significant areas of change affect all businesses.
 The first area is globalization.
-Globalization demands that a business continue to source the best products at the cheapest cost so the business remains competitive.
+Globalization requires businesses to continually source the best products at the lowest cost to remain competitive.
 As emerging markets and economies throughout the world want to raise their standard of living, they do this by importing the “latest and greatest.”
-If the “latest and greatest” keeps changing quickly, then those who bought several years back are now behind.
+If the “latest and greatest” keeps changing quickly, then those who repurchased several years ago are now at a disadvantage.

 The second area is technology.
 Technology touches a business in two ways.
-First, it touches a business with the tools including hardware and software they use to connect with their customer.
-This not only means the telephone, fax, and email but also social media and the myriad of other ways to stay in front of their customer.
+First, it touches a business with the tools, including hardware and software, that they use to connect with their customer.
+This not only means the telephone, fax, and email, but also social media and the myriad of other ways to stay in front of their customer.

 Avoid Business Risk With Real Estate in California

 You’ll have many questions to ask when you’re buying or selling a business.
 Working with a qualified business broker in California will pay dividends.
-Your business valuation consultant will help you review the documents, the business climate, and the industry so that you make a wise decision that will build your business for the future.
+Your business valuation consultant will help you review the documents, the business climate, and the industry, enabling you to make an informed decision that will build your business for the future.

 - Sample report of California Commercial Real Estate with basic property overview, environment, building, value, and more.